 - Using frequent, relevant email campaigns.
 Drip email campaigns are an outstanding choice to keep your high-value leads engaged.
-Send them emails that are relevant to them (an accountant wouldn’t want to send enterprise-level tips about refunds for businesses with millions of dollars of revenue to a small business who just needs help with their quarterly taxes).
+Keep your email leads engaged by sending them relevant information to their inbox (an accountant wouldn’t want to send enterprise-level tips about refunds for businesses with millions of dollars of revenue to a small business who just needs help with their quarterly taxes).

 - Updating customers about relevant offers.
 Get in touch with potential customers through email, social media, and even LinkedIn to let them know about exclusive sales.

 How Lead Scoring Helps With Effective Lead Generation Funnels

 Throughout this post, we’ve looked at different ways that you can create stronger, more effective lead funnels.

 In order for most B2B and SaaS brands to really increase their sales volume, however, you’re going to want to turn to lead scoring in addition to the tactics we’ve discussed so far.

 Lead scoring is the process of using a set of criteria and evaluating different contacts’ characteristics to assign them a specific score.
 Positive attributes (whether that’s a certain trait like belonging to a specific industry or an activity like completing a lead form) gain points; negative attributes can dock points.
 You’ll end up with a concrete score that can help your team identify high-value leads.